Wildfire: Human involvement

-The human use of fire for agricultural and hunting purposes during the Paleolithic and Mesolithic ages altered the preexisting landscapes and fire regimes.
+The human use of fire for agricultural and hunting purposes during the Paleolithic and Mesolithic ages altered pre-existing landscapes and fire regimes.
 Woodlands were gradually replaced by smaller vegetation that facilitated travel, hunting, seed-gathering and planting.
 In recorded human history, minor allusions to wildfires were mentioned in the Bible and by classical writers such as Homer.
 However, while ancient Hebrew, Greek, and Roman writers were aware of fires, they were not very interested in the uncultivated lands where wildfires occurred.
 Wildfires were used in battles throughout human history as early thermal weapons.
-From the Middle ages, accounts were written of occupational burning as well as customs and laws that governed the use of fire.
+From the Middle Ages, accounts were written of occupational burning as well as customs and laws that governed the use of fire.
 In Germany, regular burning was documented in 1290 in the Odenwald and in 1344 in the Black Forest.
 In the 14th century Sardinia, firebreaks were used for wildfire protection.
 In Spain during the 1550s, sheep husbandry was discouraged in certain provinces by Philip II due to the harmful effects of fires used in transhumance.
 As early as the 17th century, Native Americans were observed using fire for many purposes including cultivation, signaling, and warfare.
 Scottish botanist David Douglas noted the native use of fire for tobacco cultivation, to encourage deer into smaller areas for hunting purposes, and to improve foraging for honey and grasshoppers.
 Charcoal found in sedimentary deposits off the Pacific coast of Central America suggests that more burning occurred in the 50 years before the Spanish colonization of the Americas than after the colonization.
 In the post-World War II Baltic region, socio-economic changes led more stringent air quality standards and bans on fires that eliminated traditional burning practices.
-In the mid-19th century, explorers from HMS Beagle observed Australian Aborigines using fire for ground clearing, hunting, and regeneration of plant food in a method later named fire-stick farming.
-Such careful use of fire has been employed for centuries in the lands protected by Kakadu National Park to encourage biodiversity.
+In the mid-19th century, explorers from HMS Beagle observed Aboriginal Australians using fire for ground clearing, hunting, and regeneration of plant food in a method later named fire-stick farming.
+Such careful use of fire has been employed for centuries in lands protected by Kakadu National Park to encourage biodiversity.